Matplotlib

 Custom fonts

 Using custom fonts adds a nice touch to your graph and make it shine among all the other plots using defaults.
-The blog-post below will guide you through the process: installing a font and calling it with matplotlib functions.
+The simplest way to customize your fonts is with the PyFonts library, which lets you load any font from the web with just a single line of code!

 Add margin around a matplotlib